Autosea/autosea.github.io/_posts/2018-04-24-risk-based-colav.md

 ## Contact
 * Main supervisor [Edmund F. Brekke](http://www.ntnu.no/ansatte/edmundfo)
 * Co-supervisor [Simen Eldevik](Simen.Eldevik@dnvgl.com)

 This project is proposed by DNV GL.
+It is strongly related to the project <a href="http://autosea.github.io/colav/2017/04/19/uncertainty-management/">"Uncertainty management in scenario-based MPC for collision avoidance"</a>.
+If two students want to cooperate, these two projects will make a good combination.

 ## References